 Foodvit Gum Acacia 100g

 When used in powder form, acacia can be stirred into water and consumed as a beverage.
 Some people prefer acacia to other forms of fiber because isn't gritty, doesn't thicken, and has a fairly mild taste.
 Due to its high soluble fiber content, acacia fiber is thought to help lower cholesterol levels, keep blood sugar in check, protect against diabetes.
-In addition, acacia fiber is said to suppress appetite, relieve diarrhea, and support weight loss effort
+In addition, acacia fiber is said to suppress appetite, relieve diarrhea, and supports healthy weight management

 - Relieves pain and irritation: Acacia gum has a naturally sticky texture.
 Materials with this property are often used to reduce irritation and inflammation.
 The gum has been shown to be especially effective in easing stomach or throat discomfort.